alammehtab/alammehtab/README.md

 - 💬 Ask me about anything tech-related, I'm here to help!
 - 📫 How to reach me: mehtaba728@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: [Fun Fact About Yourself]
+- ⚡ Fun fact: I'm a slow but successful learner.

 ## 🛠️ Skills